Welcome to Rangjung Yeshe Gomde

 Current Class Schedule

 Fridays, 11am – 12:30pm: Selected Topics in Lineage and Devotion.
 Is a teacher necessary?
 What is the relationship between teachers and students?
 Is non-theistic devotion possible?
 We will explore these and other crucial Buddhist topics using Dzongsar Khyentse Rinpoche’s recent book, The Guru Drinks Burbon? as a primary source.
-Facilitated by Matthew Zalichin
+Facilitated by Michael Friedman.

 Class suggested donation $10-12